@ Rutgers University

 ABOUT THE PRINCIPAL INVESTIGATOR

 Alexandra obtained her undergraduate degree in Chemical Engineering from The Cooper Union for the Advancement of Science an Art, and then her doctoral degree in Molecular Biophysics from The Rockefeller University.
 She conducted postdoctoral studies in the group of HHMI investigator, Dr. Niko Grigorieff, first at Brandeis University and later at the HHMI Janelia Farm Research Campus as a Damon Runyon Fellow.
 She is the recipient of a At the Interfaces Award from the Howard Hughes Medical Institute, a Medical Research Award from The Rhode Island Foundation, a Salomon Faculty Research Award from Brown University, and awards from the German Society of Biochemistry, The International Brain Organization and Japan's Ministry of Education, Culture, Sports, Science and Technology.
+She was on the faculty at Brown University from 2014 to 2024 and in 2025 relocated to The Institute of Quantitative Biomedicine at Rutgers University.
 She is excited about structural biology, responses to stress and DNA damage, microtubules and things biochemical.

 Alexandra Deaconescu,